 After graduation and one year of college, I joined the Navy as an Electronics Technician.
 A few years later I passed the advance class exam and maintained the license until 1983.
-At that time I was stationed in Bermuda which did not have a recipicol agreement with the US and was able to operate as a ham and was unable to have the requirements to renew my licence.
+At that time I was stationed in Bermuda which did not have a recipicol agreement with the US and was unable to operate and have the requirements to renew my licence.

 I retired from the Navy and went to work in the private sector and then with the State of Oregon.
 I retired from the State in 2014 and decided to get back into Ham Radio.
 A lot had changed in 30 years; call signs; frequencies; no code test.
 I did luck out and a recent rule change allowed me to take the technician test and get an automatic upgrade to the general class and was issue KG7NLO.

 I did some research and found that my old call sign, K7YVO, had not been reissued.
 I made a vanity request for this call sign and was reissued K7YVO.